20 Things You Had No Idea Were Invented in Canada

 Here are 10 things you should never say to a Canadian.

 File this one under, “things you probably never thought about—until now.”
 Without baggage tags, imagine how chaotic storing and then locating your luggage upon arrival would be, whether travelling by train, ship, or plane.
 In 1882, John Michael Lyons of New Brunswick came up with the “separable” ticket, which would include passenger information and destination, for rail travel.
 The ticket would be torn in half, with the passenger keeping one piece and the other remaining on the bag—an easy system for keeping track of luggage.
 This also helped reunite lost luggage with their owners.
 Later, this system was adopted for air travel as well.

 A true Canadian hero, Walter Harris Callow of Nova Scotia suffered a back injury while training for the Royal Flying Corps in World War I and eventually became quadriplegic.
 Despite his health issues, he created several services to help soldiers and veterans.
 After World War II, he had a new idea: To create the first wheelchair-accessible bus for injured veterans, and other people who are disabled, in order to keep them social, happy, and active in their communities.
 He designed and had built two custom buses, later expanding with the help of car manufacturers.
-His company, Callow Wheelchair Buses, just ceased operation after 71 years.
+His company, Callow Wheelchair Buses, recently ceased operation after 71 years.

 Canada has made other advances in mobility access for people with disabilities.
 Although an earlier version may have been invented during World War I, credit for the modern motorized wheelchair is given to Canadian mechanical engineer George Klein.